opendatacube/datacube-core/docs/user/ecosystem.rst

 See :ref:`jupyter-notebooks` for some examples.

-OGC Web Services
+Open Web Services
 ----------------

-The datacube-ows_ server allows users to interact with an Open Data Cube instance using client software (such QGIS, or the OpenLayers web mapping library), through the use of Web Map Service (WMS) and Web Coverage Service (WCS) standards from the Open Goespatial Consortium.
+The datacube-ows_ server allows users to interact with an Open Data Cube instance using client software
+(for example, Desktop GIS like QGIS, or a web mapping library like Leaflet or Terria), through the use of Web Map Service (WMS) and Web Coverage Service (WCS) standards from the Open Goespatial Consortium.